pires/wave/README.md

 Basically, if you want a WIAB JAR file ready to run, you just have to run the following command:
 _mvn clean package_

-This will at some point:
+This will eventually:
 - Compile _protobuf_ source files (*.proto) into Java code;
 - Compile a _string-template_ parser;
 - Run that parser against template files (*.st) in order to generate more Java code;
 - Compile GXP templates;
 - Compile GWT modules;
-- Create the runnable JAR.
+- Create the runnable server JAR.

 Meanwhile, some tests will be executed, while others won't mostly due to the fact they take too long to run, sometimes even hours. *Be aware!!*
 In order to execute them, we provide the following Maven parameters: